Gay Ankara Guide: The Essential Guide To Gay Travel In Ankara Turkey 2019

 Ankara Bears – A group that tries to bring together all the Ankara gay bears with parties and events.
 Sadly they are not extremely active, but you can always message them to find out what is on!

-In Ankara, you would be hard-pressed to find an upscale hotel which had any issues with gay guests, but discretion is sometimes advised still in this changing and increasingly conservative society.
+In Ankara, you would be hard-pressed to find an upscale hotel that had any issues with gay guests, but discretion is sometimes advised still in this changing and increasingly conservative society.

 Some Ankara hotels are more popular with queer travelers due to their location or for their inclusive environment, which we have chosen to feature here.
 These gay-friendly hotels in Ankara are frequented by members of the LGBT community and have solid reputations, but as you might have guessed – there are no explicitly gay hotels in Ankara.